 Northwards into the sun

-A reasonably late start saw us on our slow way back home, leaving the mist, drizzle & coolness that we’d experienced over the past few days behind us & off into clear blue skies & very hot summer sun.
+A reasonably late start saw us on our slow way back home.
+Leaving the mist, drizzle & coolness that we’d experienced over the past few days behind us.
+For now it would be clear blue skies & very hot summer sun.

 Lunch was very elegant… lounging in the sun with a baguette… at a motorway service station!

-As regular readers will be aware, WW2 research is often interspersed with beer & breweries… & the trip back was no exception.
+As regular readers will be aware, WW2 research is often interspersed with beer & breweries.
+The trip back was to be no exception.